Shola Aur Shabnam (1992 film)

 Shola Aur Shabnam is a 1992 Indian Hindi-language action romantic comedy film directed and edited by David Dhawan and written by Anees Bazmee, Rajeev Kaul and Praful Parekh.
 It stars Govinda, Divya Bharti, with Gulshan Grover, Mohnish Behl, Aloknath, Bindu, Anupam Kher.
 The film revolves around the travails of a NCC student Karan (Govinda).

 Initially titled Khiladi, the film was meant to be the debut film of Divya Bharti.
 But it was delayed owing to censorship problems.
+She then made her acting debut with the Telugu film Bobbili Raja.
 Siba Mishra handled the cinematography, while David Dhawan directed as well as edited the film.
 Anees Bazmee, Praful Parekh and Rajiv Kaul penned the screenplay.
 Bappi Lahiri composed the music.
+Govinda made his singing debut with this film.
+He sang the song “Gori Gori O Banke Chhori” in this film and he also wrote the lyrics himself.
 It was distributed by Nihalani's banner, Chiragdeep International.

+Juhi Chawla was first to be signed in this film.
+But Divya Bharti was signed in this film only at the behest of Govinda.

-The film became the fourth highest-grossing Indian film of 1992, it grossed about ₹10.7 crore (US$9.3 million) and provided breakthrough to its cast members.
+The film became the huge commercial success and fourth highest-grossing Indian film of 1992, it grossed about ₹10.7 crore (US$9.3 million) and provided breakthrough to its cast members.
 Anupam Kher received acclaim for his portrayal of Major Indramohan Lathi and was nominated for Best Comic Actor at the 38th Filmfare Awards, but won for Khel instead.

 Plot

-The spoiled and arrogant brother, Bali (Mohnish Behl), of notorious gangster, Kali Baba (Gulshan Grover), enlists in the National Cadet Corp, and wants to have his way with his fellow-students and trainer, Inder Mohan Lathi (Anupam Kher), with comical results.
+The spoiled and arrogant brother, Bali (Mohnish Behl), of notorious gangster, Kali Baba (Gulshan Grover), enlists in the National Cadet Corps, and wants to have his way with his fellow-students and trainer, Inder Mohan Lathi (Anupam Kher), with comical results.
 When he meets Divya Thapa (Divya Bharti) for the first time, he is smitten by her, and wants to be with her by hook or by crook.
 But Divya is in love with Karan (Govinda), and both plan to be with each other.
 Circumstances act against them, and they flee together, with Kali Baba's men, and Divya's Police Commissioner dad, Yashpal Thapa (Alok Nath), in hot pursuit, to an unknown destination, surrounded by a web of lies, deception, and no known resource to assist them.